Farfar Henrik wished a Happy Birthday by his Grandchildren

 The royal ate, drank and danced into the night.
 Wine was provided by Prince Henrik’s vineyard at his chateau in France, Château de Cayx.
 Queen Margrethe II made a speech to her husband on the occasion of his birthday, quoting poetry written by Henrik.
 She told of how proud she and Henrik are of their sons, and their now five grandchildren.
 “Seeing you as grandfather is something quite special.
 ‘Grandpapa, Grandpapa’ they shout and crash into you.
 It was one of the first things they said…and how proud you were to hear it,” Margrethe said, also mentioning how Henrik will often make his grandchildren pancakes in the kitchen with the cooks.

 The Danish monarch ended her speech by asking all the guests to stand and offer a toast to her husband, “My Henri.”

 Read all about Henrik’s birthday celebrations here.Filed under Danish Royals

-Tagged Birthday, Fredensborg Palace, Prince Christian of Denmark, Prince Felix of Denmark, Prince Henrik the Prince Consort, Prince Nikolai, Princess Isabella of Denmark.
+Tagged Birthday, Fredensborg Palace, Prince Christian of Denmark, Prince Felix of Denmark, Prince Henrik the Prince Consort, Prince Nikolai of Denmark, Princess Isabella of Denmark.